Bachelor In Paradise Episode 3 Recap

 "I'm subscribing to whatever she's got going on, that's all I know," Jordan tells the camera.

-Signed, sealed, delivers: Jordan and Jenna are a Paradise couple.
+Signed, sealed, delivered: Jordan and Jenna are a Paradise couple.
 They are both perky and blonde.
-Their enthusiasm for each other leads to lots of kissing and, at Unfortunately for our other blonde...
+Their enthusiasm for each other leads to lots of kissing.
+Unfortunately for our other blonde...

 Advertisement